xero/bash-bible/_pages/bible.md

 These two steps result in one program being run.
 The copy of the environment from the first step (forking) becomes the environment for the final running program (in this case, `ls`).

 In this example, the `ls` program runs inside its own environment, it can't affect the environment of its parent process (in this case, `bash`).
-The state of the shelll environment is copied as `ls` executes.
+The state of the shell environment is copied as `ls` executes.
 Nothing is _"copied back"_ to the parent environment when `ls` terminates.

 ## Parentheses and curly braces